minerva-ds/autoimmune-predictor/README.md

 The following analysis categorizes the identified risk factors for arthritis based on their statistical significance (p < 0.05).
 The factors are divided into several categories: environmental factors, known risk factors, early warning signs, ways to diagnose, and other relevant factors.
 For each factor, the conditions that may increase the risk of arthritis are indicated as well as a brief analysis.

 ## Disclaimer
-P-values are a tried and true method for finding risk factors, but a relationship does not guarantee it is a risk factor.
-This is done with novice domain knowledge, and risk factors must be assessed by medical professionals and other experts past this.
+While p-values are useful for identifying potential risk factors, correlation does not imply causation.
+Interpret these relationships with caution, and seek further validation from medical professionals.
+This analysis was conducted with novice domain knowledge, and findings are not definitive without expert review.
+More thorough examination of distributions and complex relationships is needed to determine their impact on arthritis risk, but this is a good first step.

 ## 1. Environmental Factors